How to transition to an eLCV fleet

 Four areas to keep in mind when planning the addition of eLCVs to your fleet:

-1. Review existing LCV fleet: a.
-Identify potential fleet vehicle options b.
-Identify minimum standard specifications
+a) Identify potential fleet vehicle options b) Identify minimum standard specifications

-2. Future eLCV roadmap a.
-Consider future operational usage b.
-Review current and future eLCV products
+a) Consider future operational use b) Review current and future eLCV products

-3.Total cost of ownership a.
-Sample existing spend b.
-Compare price of eLCVs to internal combustion engine (ICE) LCVs c.
-Identify indirect costs
+a) Sample existing spend b) Compare price of eLCVs to internal combustion engine (ICE) LCVs c) Identify indirect costs

-4. Learn from eLCV pioneers a.
-Observe the frontrunners b.
-What are their learnings and review issues and benefits
+a) Observe the frontrunners b) What are their learnings and review issues and benefits